sdurian/Gap-Detection/README.md

 # Gap-Detection
 Simulation and analysis code for the paper "Mind the gap: decoding decreases in tonic firing in populations of spiking neurons" by Durian et al (2022).
-Data simulated using this code is available on GIN (link).
+Data simulated using this code is available on GIN (https://gin.g-node.org/sdurian/Gap-Detection/src/master).

 References